 He caught a whiff of Twenty's tea as she dumped the packages into his arms.
-She reeked of Lust, low-quality if he had to guess, and her glassy eyes raked appreciatively over his form.
+She reeked of Lust, low-quality if he had to guess, and for perhaps the fifth time since he'd stepped into her shop, her glassy eyes raked appreciatively over his form.
 Hatter decided that it was high time to move on, though he made a mental note to include her in his tea deliveries.
 Money was money, after all.
 "Put it on my credit.
 I'll send Dormie down later to pay up."

 He steered Alice forward with a hand on her shoulder, ignoring her attempt to pull away.
 On the far side of the bridge, he released her and waited for her reaction.